Regulation

 Virtual

-Submission of statement/materials Consulting Challenge: Crack the Data [Part I]
+Delivery of instructions/materials for the Consulting Challenge: Crack the Data [Part I]

-Submission of responses to the Consulting Challenge: Crack the Data [Part I]
+Submission of responses for the Consulting Challenge: Crack the Data [Part I] April 14 (1 p.m.)

-Announcement of the selection of teams for the Consulting Challenge: Crafting Solutions [Part II]
+Notification of selected teams for the Consulting Challenge: Crafting Solutions [Part II] Until April 15 Email

 Consulting Challenge: Crafting Solutions [Part II] - Lisbon